openjdk/jtreg/plugins/idea/README.md

 Debugging works as for any other Java application.
 Simply set breakpoints (this can be done by left-clicking the area to the left of the code in the source editor, which will cause a red circle to appear).
 During a test debug, execution will stop at any given breakpoints, allowing you to see values of variables, set watch expressions, etc.

+> Note: debugging only works with a _single_ test action such as `@run` or `@compile`.
+If multiple test actions are present, debugging will not work correctly.
+This is a known issue.
+To workaround, please manually remove the test actions that do not need to be debugged.
+Conversely, `@build` actions can be safely ignored, as they do not have any adverse effect on the debugging process.

 ### Inspecting jtreg test results

 Once a test (or a group of tests) have finished running, you can inspect test results in the corresponding bottom panel.
 This panel is organized in two sub-panels: the one on the left allows you to chose the test whose results you'd like to inspect; the panel on the right contains the actual test output (e.g. the `jtr` file).